I started a new job recently. I'm working with great people on really exciting stuff.

 I will never, under any circumstances, be using this blog or my private social media accounts to host content I wrote for work.

 I take responsibility for the way that I comport myself, both on the job and off.
 So if you have complaints about me that are my employer's business, I'm not going to tell you what to do with those.
-But if you're just some sexist troll who's pissed off because I'm not taking your shit, you should be aware that I'm a federal employee, and that my employer is therefore constitutionally barred from retaliating against me for any statements that I make that are not pursuant to my official duties.
+But if you're just some sexist troll who's annoyed by how I'm responding (or not) to your harassment, you should be aware that I'm a federal employee, and that my employer is therefore constitutionally barred from retaliating against me for any statements that I make that are not pursuant to my official duties.

 Since I never, ever post anything pursuant to my official duties on this blog or my private social media accounts, you're pretty much out of luck on that front.
 Maybe you should instead spend that time examining why you're so invested in getting women to shut up.